hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     or `NOT_IN` for anti-affinities.

 * `values` (Required) - The values for the node affinity label.

+<a name="nested_params"></a>The `params` block supports:

+* `resource_manager_tags` (Optional) - A tag is a key-value pair that can be attached to a Google Cloud resource.
+You can use tags to conditionally allow or deny policies based on whether a resource has a specific tag.

 <a name="nested_shielded_instance_config"></a>The `shielded_instance_config` block supports: